Updated February 2019 to ensure all advice in this story is up to date.

 I had my goal of $10,000 reached in less than 5 hours and I truly believe it was huge for creating a buzz around the project.
 Who doesn’t want to hop on a fast moving train?

-This question makes me laugh for a number of reasons.
-First and foremost, let me come right out and say that I literally had zero hours, minutes, or seconds in video editing experience prior to making the Kickstarter video.
-That being said, I too was pretty amazed with the finished version.
+First and foremost, let me come right out and say that I literally had zero hours, minutes, or seconds in video editing experience prior to making our Kickstarter video.
+That being said, I too was please with the finished version

 Like all things when you’re starting your own business, it was yet again another great learning experience…frustrating at times, but invaluable in the long run.